cDima/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 >
 {type="note"}

-### Adding source sets to the default hierarchy template
+### Additional configuration

-Using `dependsOn` calls from the [Manual Configuration](#manual-configuration) will cancel the default application of the hierarchy template for you project and provoke the following warning:
+You might need to make adjustments to the default hierarchy template.
+If you had previously introduced intermediate sources [manually](#manual-configuration) with `dependsOn` calls, it cancels the application of the default hierarchy template, and you get the following warning:

 ```none
 The Default Kotlin Hierarchy Template was not applied to '<project-name>':